-Put meat, ponmo and stock fish in a pot, add seasoning and onions, let simmer for 5 minutes, then put a little water, cover and let cook till meat is tender.
+Put meat, ponmo and stock fish in a pot, add seasoning and onions.
+Leave to simmer for five minutes, add a little water, cover and cook till meat is tender.
 You can either add cocoyam while cooking the meat so it can cook together to save time or cook the cocoyam separately.

-When it has cooked properly, add 2 cups of water then add palm oil, allow to cook for about ten minutes.
+When it has cooked properly, add two cups of water then add palm oil.
+Allow to cook for about ten minutes.
 (Remove cocoyam and pound in a mortar or blend using a blender or a food processor)

-Add ground crayfish, ground pepper, salt and let cook for another seven minutes.
+Add ground crayfish, ground pepper, salt and leave to cook for another seven minutes.

-Add the blended/ pounded cocoyam paste or achi (before you add achi to your soup, make sure you dissolve it in a little water, if not your soup will cake up).
+Add the blended/ pounded cocoyam paste or achi (before you add achi to your soup, make sure you dissolve it in a little water to avoid a lumpy soup ).
 Let the soup cook for about three minutes.

-Add your Uziza first (Uziza leaves are stronger than Oha leaves), then add your Oha leaves.
+Add your Uziza first (Uziza leaves are tougher than Oha leaves), then add your Oha leaves.